matplotlib/matplotlib/doc/devel/color_changes.rst

 As discussed at length elsewhere [insert links], ``jet`` is an empirically bad color map and should not be the default color map.
-Due to the position that changing the appearance of plot is a back compatibility breaking change, this change has been put off for far longer than it should have been.
+Due to the position that changing the appearance of the plot breaks backward compatibility, this change has been put off for far longer than it should have been.
 In addition to changing the default color map we plan to take the chance to change the default color-cycle on plots and to adopt a different color map for filled plots (``imshow``, ``pcolor``, ``contourf``, etc) and for scatter like plots.